Prag8855/aab/content/guides/german-health-insurance.md

 If you are self-employed, you can choose public or private health insurance.[^4]

 [Public health insurance](/glossary/gesetzliche%20Krankenversicherung) costs {{GKV_MIN_RATE_SELF_EMPLOYED}}% to {{GKV_MAX_RATE_SELF_EMPLOYED}}% of your income (including *[[Pflegeversicherung]]*.
 The minimum cost is [{{GKV_MIN_COST|cur}}€](/glossary/Mindestbeitrag) per month.
 The maximum cost is [{{GKV_MAX_COST_SELF_EMPLOYED|cur}}€](/glossary/Höchstbeitrag) per month.
 You can't get the student tariff, you can't get [free health insurance](#free-health-insurance), and you can't use your [foreign health insurance](#insurance-from-other-eu-countries).[^37]

+If you just moved from a non-EU country, it's hard to get public health insurance.
+Public insurance companies can refuse to cover you.[^14] Most immigrant freelancers are forced to choose [private](/glossary/private%20Krankenversicherung) or [expat health insurance](/glossary/Expat%20health%20insurance).

 Private health insurance is usually much cheaper.
 The cost is based on your age and your health when you sign up.
 If you have a low income, private health insurers might reject you.[^55]